-So many American systems build on and reinforce racism, poverty, ill-health, ableism and more.
+American systems are fundamentally unfair.
+Racism, sexism, homophobia and other oppressions are baked in.
 This is structural — it goes deeper than the individuals who work in these systems.
 These structures mirror public narratives and attitudes: people caught up in systems are the ones who need to change.
-This has caused deep harms, cut lives short, separated loved ones and systematically denied opportunity.

 We have to focus the change where it belongs: on the systems themselves.
 But to only re-imagine each system individually — child welfare, housing, courts, finance, healthcare, education and more — misses the opportunity to create a far more just, impactful and hopeful way forward.
 We have to start with people and communities, centering what every person needs to thrive.